Larry Christenson: Career

 Christenson was selected third overall in the first round by the Phillies in the 1972 MLB draft, just one day after his graduation.

 A short time later, he began his professional career with the Phillies’ Minor League Baseball (MiLB) Pulaski Phillies of the Appalachian League.
-Both his first MiLB and MLB hits were home runs and he is tied with Rick Wise for most home runs (11) by a pitcher in Phillies history.
+His first MiLB and MLB hits were both home runs, and he is tied with Rick Wise for the most home runs (11) by a pitcher in Phillies history.

-Christenson made his MLB debut on April 13, 1973, beating the National League (NL)-rival New York Mets, 7–1, while pitching a complete game.
-At the time, he was the youngest player in MLB at age 19; he would remain so until 18-year-old David Clyde debuted for the Texas Rangers, that June 27.
+Christenson made his MLB debut on April 13, 1973, pitching a complete game and beating the New York Mets, 7–1.
+At the time, he was the youngest player in MLB at age 19, and remained so until 18-year-old David Clyde debuted for the Texas Rangers on June 27.

-Christenson would bounce back and forth from the majors to the minors until 1975, when the Phillies called him up to stay.
-He went 11–6 that season and would become a key cog on Phillies teams that would win three straight NL Eastern Division titles (1976–1978).
-Christenson would have his best seasons those three years: 1976, going 13–8 with a 3.68 earned run average (ERA); 1977 (his best season), when he went 19–6 with a 4.06 ERA, winning 15 of his last 16 decisions; and 1978, where he slipped to 13–14, despite posting a career-best ERA of 3.24.
-In the 1978 National League Championship Series, Christenson was the Phillies’ Game 1 starter.
+Christenson bounced back and forth from the majors to the minors until 1975, when the Phillies called him up to stay.
+He went 11–6 that season and became an important part of the Phillies teams that won three straight NL Eastern Division titles (1976–1978).
+His best seasons were during those three years: 1976, 13–8, 3.68 ERA; 1977, 19–6, 4.06 ERA, winning 15 of his last 16 decisions; and 1978, 13–14, 3.24 ERA.
+Christenson was the Phillies’ Game 1 starter in the 1978 National League Championship Series.